 I was adopted from birth into an international family so grew up with Indian, Canadian, Italian, Kenyan and British cooking influences.
 I have also studied macrobiotic cooking, paleo, vegan and vegetarian diets; worked on events with seasonal and locally sourced menus; helped with a successful fusion supperclub; prepared lunches for my ex-colleagues when I worked full time and literally spend a good part of every day thinking about food and new flavour combinations and recipes I can try.

-It makes me so happy being able to come up with healthy, delicious food that meets different needs and I would love to help you.
+It makes me so happy being able to come up with healthy, delicious food that meets different needs and I would love to support you with finding delicious recipes you enjoy as a part of your healthy lifestyle.